 Many patients who seek our pain management doctors and complain about headaches report that their symptoms include feelings of head pressure and tightness.
 The severity and duration of these sensations vary from one person to another.
 Furthermore, some patients feel pressure all over their head while to others, it is restricted to certain parts such as the temples, forehead, or either side of the head.

 The causes of head pressure can vary based on where it is felt:

 Head pressure has various potential causes, but the most common stem from tension and sinus headaches.

 The conditions listed above are among the most common causes of pressure in the head, but there are also other problems to look out for.
 These include:

 Indeed, some of these are serious conditions, but there’s no need to panic.
 The first thing you should do is consult the right specialist.
 They will evaluate your symptoms and order tests before giving a diagnosis and recommending treatment.

 If you are experiencing strange sensations in your head and you’re unsure where they’re coming from, it’s best that you see a pain management doctor.
-Pain Care Specialists of Florida’s Dr. Escobar offers over 15 years of pain management experience and expertise.
+Our pain care specialists in Florida, Dr. Luis Escobar & Dr. Lucien Alexandre, have the qualifications and years of experience required in expert pain management.
 Providing professional interventional pain management at 3 convenient locations

 The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare provider with any questions or concerns you may have regarding your health.